jonkpirateboy/shazall/README.md

 sudo ./LCD35-show
 ```

-This reboots the machine automatically and should show the terminal login.
+This reboots the machine automatically and should show the terminal login on the LCD screen.

 If it's upside down enter this command: `sudo nano /boot/config.txt` and under `[all]`, change `dtoverlay=tft35a:rotate=90` to `dtoverlay=tft35a:rotate=270` and save.
 Then enter: `sudo reboot`

 And this is a bit of a strange one.
 During the installation of LCD-show, raspi-config is uninstalled for some reason.
 So now it's time to reinstall it: `sudo apt-get install raspi-config`